 For more information, please read our post covering San Francisco tourist attraction discount passes.

-On May 23 – 24, 2020, experience global cuisine, arts & crafts, international dance and music, and more at the annual Carnaval in San Francisco.
+On May 27th and 28th, 2023, experience global cuisine, arts & crafts, international dance and music, and more at the 45th Annual Carnaval in San Francisco.

-The grand parade will be held on Sunday at 9:30 am.
+The grand parade usually takes place starting at 9:30 am on Sunday.
 More information is available on their website.

 This event is free to attend.
 For more free activities and events, see the free section below.

 7. Go On a Walking Tour

 May's nice weather makes it an excellent time to take a walking tour.
 We offer a number of pay-what-you-wish walking tours in San Francisco.

 Here are a few of the tours you may want to consider during the spring: